Dentist: You’ve got elevated levels of harmful bacteria in your mouth.

 1. I bought one of those fancy electric toothbrushes.

-The Phillips Sonicare Platinum toothbrush (and the ProResults Compact Brushes) were somewhat life changing.
+I switched to a Philips Sonicare brand electric toothbrush, and it was somewhat life changing.
 I know, who says stuff like that right?
 Someone who is now deeply in touch with her tooth health.
 One of the symptoms of harmful bacteria residing in your mouth is plaque and I couldn’t keep the stuff at bay before this toothbrush came into my life.
 I’d have plaque buildup within a day or two of visiting a dentist – yeah, bad!

 2. I also bought a dental irrigator aka a water flosser.